Deepshare-Official/CCF-Figure/README.md

 1. Classify the paper type
 2. Select the most appropriate diagram structure
-3. Assemble the complete image generation prompt
+3. Assemble the complete image-generation prompt
-4. Generate the image in Claude, or output the prompt for Codex
+4. Generate the figure or output a complete prompt ready for an image model

 ### File Structure